Thought-Forms: Created by meditation

 Fig. 38.
 An Aspiration to Enfold all.
-(Note: "Figure 38 is even more radical a departure, anticipating the op art of the 1960s.")
+(Note: "Figure 38 is even more radical a departure, anticipating the Pop Art of the 1960s.")

-The description of the event depicted in the book on Fig. 38, as noted a historian Breen, "anticipates the 1960s" as well with its conjunction of meditation and idealism.
+The description of the event depicted in the book in Fig. 38, as noted by historian Benjamin Breen, "anticipates the 1960s" with its conjunction of meditation and idealism.
 This thought-form was "generated by one who was trying, while sitting in meditation, to fill his mind with an aspiration to enfold all mankind in order to draw them upward towards the high ideal which shone so clearly before his eyes."
-The ability of the authors to see the "vibrations of ideas, emotions, and sounds" demonstrates, in his opinion, "a sort of spiritual synesthesia" which transform the religious act into a neurological phenomenon.
+The ability of the authors to see the "vibrations of ideas, emotions, and sounds" demonstrates, in his opinion, "a sort of spiritual synesthesia" which transforms the religious act into a neurological phenomenon.

 Fig. 41.
 The Logos as manifested in Man.
 (Note: "It looks like more like logos as manifested by ad men.")

-The authors write that the thought-form shown in Fig. 41 was accompanied by "the devotional aspiration" so that Logos may thus be manifested through the man in meditation.
+The authors write that the thought-form shown in Fig. 41 was accompanied by "the devotional aspiration" that the Logos may thus be manifested through the man in meditation.
 This religious feeling gives a "pale blue" shade to the five-pointed star.
 This form has been used "for many ages as a symbol of God manifest in man."
 (Note: Thought-forms created by men who have "mind and emotion well under control and definitely trained in meditation, are clear, symmetrical objects."
-Light blue color, of a "peculiarly clear and luminous shade, represents spirituality.")
-(Note: According to Breen, this thought-form looks like a kind of logos in advertising: it can be easily taken as an old oil company sign, "competing with Esso, British Petroleum and Royal Dutch Shell."
+A light blue color, of a "peculiarly clear and luminous shade, represents spirituality.")
+(Note: According to Breen, this thought-form looks like the kind of logo used in advertising: it can be easily taken as an old oil company sign, "competing with Esso, British Petroleum and Royal Dutch Shell."
 Nevertheless, according to Bailey, our solar system is the manifested "thought-form" of its Logos.)
 (Note: The diversity of guises of thought-forms is almost endless.
 Each combination of thought and feeling builds its own form, and each man "seems to have his own peculiarities in this respect.")